-Possessing and/or selling ketamine.a popular "club drug".is illegal without a prescription.
+Possessing and/or selling ketamine or "special K" -- a popular "club drug" -- is illegal without a prescription.
 Engaging in either of these activities subjects you to a variety of penalties.
 The good news is that we can help.

-We specialize in defending against California drug charges.
-Our criminal defense attorneys are former police investigators and prosecutors who have the inside scoop on how these crimes are investigated, prosecuted and.more importantly.defended.
+We have decades of experience defending clients against California drug charges.
+Our criminal defense attorneys are former police investigators and prosecutors who have the inside scoop on how these crimes are investigated, prosecuted and -- more importantly -- defended.

 This article serves as a basic summary of the laws that apply to California ketamine-related offenses.
-Our California drug crimes defense attorneys1 explain these laws by addressing the following:
+Our California ketamine ("special K") attorneys1 explain these laws by addressing the following:

 If, after reading this article, you would like more information, we invite you to contact us at Shouse Law Group.